TrackMyIndoorWorkout/TrackMyIndoorWorkout/README.md

 ## Code regeneration

+When you make persistence changes or something related to testing Mocks you may need code generation:
-When  Run this command: `flutter packages pub run build_runner build --delete-conflicting-outputs`
+1. `flutter packages pub run build_runner build --delete-conflicting-outputs`
+2. Re-run `flutter format --line-length 100 .` after that.

 ## License